Consumerism In America and Why Are You Wearing Gang Colors?

 It is not all the advertiser’s fault.
 Human beings have a natural desire to acquire things.
 It’s just that the well-researched and well-crafted advertising bombardment has accelerated those desired greatly towards over-consumption for nothing other than pure profit.

-Because many of us are affected by the deceased called consumerism in America we go into debt or have to work harder and many more hours a week just to stay afloat.
+Because many of us are affected by the so-called consumerism in America, we go into debt or have to work harder and many more hours a week to stay afloat.
 This takes more and more time away from friends, family,

 and the things we really would like to be doing.

-There was a time not too long ago people lived a more simple life.
+There was a time not too long ago when people lived a simpler life.
 Only one person worked in a family and the family could afford a home, a yearly vacation, and college for the kids.
 All was simple then.
 Less was more and people were happier.

-Consumerism in America: Are They Really Trying To Help Us
+Consumerism in America: Are They Trying To Help Us

 Those days may be long gone due to lower wages and the rapid growth of consumerism in America.
 This is a bad mix for us and the companies that advertise to us.
 They spend billions on research and advertising campaigns and less on employee wages.